AlexKingAx/file-media-renamer-for-seo/README.md

 ## Changelog

+### 0.6.1
+- Fixed file URL replace when name was changed.
+Now, file url in media modal is correct and can be used to copy and past fastly!

 ### 0.6
-- Redirect for image renaming added.
+- Redirect for image renaming added with a table in DB.

 ### 0.5.3
 - First stable release.